 <And then it rained and rained and rained.
 Our back yard became a pool for worms to gather for a Spring party.>

 <Brent had a few projects on his list...some swords for the musical Kenny is in next week, the leaky kitchen faucet, the front door lock...and so the kids were of course glued to his side.
 Especially Kirsti this week.
 She even helped him clean out a friend's flooded basement for several hours after all that rain.>

 <Kirsti also participated in an awesome 3rd grade show led by the fabulous music teacher at the elementary school.
 They did 3 performances.
 She sang a beautiful solo.>

 <Cienna felt proud of her progress on controlling the big red punching balloon.>

 <We made good use of the library books.>

 <Allison displayed intense interest in copying Diggy's long division work...number by number, line by line.
 The next day, I explained to her what division is.
 She asked lots of questions and wanted to write down some real problems of her own.
-We acted out 12 divided by 4 and 4 divided by 2, etc..
-She was thrilled.
+We acted out 12 divided by 4 and 4 divided by 2, etc. She was thrilled.
 The next day, she wanted to do it again.
 So we did.
-I observed about 20 future math lessons soak deep into her brain cells...all because she ad been inspired by big brother Diggy, a mentor.
+I observed about 20 future math lessons soak deeper into her brain cells than if I had tried to push them in...all because she had been inspired by big brother, Diggy, a mentor.
 And it only took about 15 minutes.>

 <MaryAnn practiced making faces.>